 - Sign in to TurboTax if you haven't already.

-- Select Fix my return and select Federal in the left menu.
+- Select Fix my return and select Federal in the menu.

-- Select Show more next to Other Return Info and select Start or Revisit next to Identity Protection PIN.
+- Open Other Return Info and select Start or Revisit next to Identity Protection PIN.

-- On the Did you or your spouse get an Identity Protection PIN from the IRS for this year's taxes? page, select Yes.
+- On the Did you or your spouse get an Identity Protection PIN from the IRS for this year's taxes? screen, select Yes.

 - Select Add or Edit next to the spouse's name.

-- Enter or correct the IP PIN and Continue.
+- Enter or correct the IP PIN and select Continue.

 - On the Welcome back screen, select Continue.